 Slurry Pavers was founded in 1966 as one of the original Pavement Preservation companies in the United States.
-From the beginning, SPI has played a significant role in product, staff, equipment and process development for the Pavement Preservation industry.
-Over the years, we’ve increased our ability to help customers by expanding our pavement preservation and maintenance services adding structural repair, asphalt emulsion products, pavement reclamation and recycling and soil stabilization services.
+As a pioneer in sustainable pavement, SPI has played a significant role in product, staff, equipment and process development for the Pavement Preservation industry.
+Over the years, we’ve increased our ability to help customers by expanding our pavement preservation and maintenance services adding structural repair, asphalt emulsion products, pavement reclamation and recycling, soil stabilization and commercial services.
 Through it all, we’ve been committed to the safety of our staff and the traveling public as we’ve delivered the best possible options and outcomes for our customers.

 Whether staining a deck, painting our house, or sealing our own asphalt driveway, the benefits of protecting our personal investments is obvious.
 So what about the infrastructure our tax dollars pay for?
 The American Society of Civil Engineers rated America's roads a "D" in their latest Annual Report Card on America's Infrastructure.
 If anything is clear from reading the report, it's that continuing to build and maintain our road networks using traditional methods and a "worst first" approach will not fix the problem.
 However, there is an ever-growing body of evidence that shows tremendous gains can be made on road network health when pavement preservation is used consistently.
 The reason for this is two-fold.
 First, pavement preservation extends the life of individual asphalt roads at rates that outweigh the expense.
 Second, the annual savings and life extension benefits combine to allow for more roads to be addressed over time utilizing the same budget.
 The result is an overall improved network without any increase in cost.
 That's the heart and goal of pavement preservation and recycling.